cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 into various environments.
 They excel in electronic and physical surveillance, adept at gathering intel without detection and employing counter-surveillance to remain concealed.
-Despite their focus on stealth, these operatives are proficient in self-defense and starship piloting, emphasizing covert insertions and extractions in enemy territories.
+Despite their focus on stealth, these operatives are proficient in self-defence and starship piloting, emphasizing covert insertions and extractions in enemy territories.